HomePrimary CareDermatologyBlogContact

 Understanding Seborrheic Dermatitis

 Seborrheic dermatitis is a common, chronic inflammatory skin condition that causes scaly, flaky, and sometimes itchy patches on oil-rich areas of the body.
-It most commonly affects the scalp, face, ears, and chest, though it can appear anywhere sebaceous glands are concentrated.

 At Paradise Medical Center in Miami, our dermatologists understand that seborrheic dermatitis can be frustrating and embarrassing.
-The visible flaking and redness can significantly impact self-confidence and quality of life, especially when it affects the face.

 The condition is linked to an overgrowth of Malassezia, a yeast that naturally lives on human skin.
-In susceptible individuals, the immune system reacts to the yeast's byproducts, triggering inflammation and the characteristic scaling.
-This understanding has led to more targeted and effective treatments.

 While seborrheic dermatitis cannot be permanently cured, it can be effectively managed with proper treatment.
-Many patients achieve long periods of clear skin, and maintenance therapy can prevent or minimize flare-ups.

 Seborrheic dermatitis treatment at Paradise Medical Center Miami